Kruptein/planarally-docs/src/pages/docs/tools/draw.md

 # Draw Tool

 The draw tool can be accessed in the toolbar on the bottom right of the screen by all players, but only in [Build mode](/docs/tools-overview/#toolbar-and-modes).

-It allows you to draw shapes on the board.
-For each shape you have the option to choose the fill colour and border colour (if applicable).
+It allows you to draw shapes on the board and is organised in three sections: shape, vision and logic.

-The DM also has some special extra options in regards to the drawing mode.

-The shapes that can be drawn are the _rectangle_, _circle_, _polygon_, _paintbrush_, and _text_.
+## Shape Settings

+In the shape settings the desired shape can be chosen as well as some common basic properties for the shape.

+Most shapes offer a fill and/or border colour setting.

-## Rectangle
+### Rectangle

 One of the most simple shapes, a _rectangle_.
 While the mouse is pressed down a preview is shown of what the rectangle will look like if you release it.

-## Circle
+### Circle

 Just like the rectangle, a _circle_ is very simple.
 The drawn circle will be centered on the location you pressed down your mouse and will have a radius based on where you released the mouse.

-## Polygon / Line
+### Polygon / Line

 _Polygon / Line_ is probably the most complex shape, but it allows the most flexibility.